VAST-3.0-skipoffset-format

 <Linear skipoffset="00:00:05">Check your VAST tag for

-VAST-3.0-skipoffset-format and other issues instantly.Validate a tag →Other Values rules
+VAST-3.0-skipoffset-format and other issues instantly.Open the VAST tag validator →Other Values rules